Prizes and Awards

-BIGS Clinical and Population Science is pleased to support BIGS Clinical and Population Science graduate students with travel grants for attendance at renowned national & international conferences, or innovative methods courses.
+BIGS Clinical and Population Science is pleased to support BIGS Clinical and Population Science graduate students with grants to participate at virtual conferences, online courses, or to travel and participate at renowned conferences, or innovative methods courses.
 Furthermore, we will support research stays of BIGS Clinical and Population Science students at other universities abroad.
 These stays can have a maximum duration of two months.

 Eligibility Criteria, Rules and Required Materials for application, and application procedure:

 BIGS Clinical and Population Science offers grants three times per year under the following conditions: